 The NCS/Expert software, will be used to support the practical examples.
 This software is dedicated to simulation engineers with a scientific core, data-scientists, optimization engineers or methods engineers who want to fast-track their adoption of Deep-Learning methods.

 Dr Pierre Baqué is Chief Executive Officer at Neural Concept, which he co-founded in 2018.
 Pierre received an engineering degree in Applied Mathematics and a Masters degree in Operations Research from Ecole Polytechnique in France.
 After working as an optimization and machine learning engineer for Credit-Suisse in London, he joined the Computer Vision Laboratory at EPFL, where he obtained his doctoral degree under the supervision of Prof. Pascual Fua and Prof. Francois Fleuret.
 His research focused on Deep Structured Learning and Variational Inference applied to Computer Vision.
 During and after his thesis, Pierre worked as a consultant in Machine Learning and optimization for multiple companies such as Thales, EFCables, Sonalytic (Spotify) and Honeywell.

-This event was hosted by the NAFEMS Optimisation Working Group (OWG).
-The OWG has formed an online Community to help disseminate best practice and encourage the adoption of optimisation methods and technology.
+This event was hosted by the NAFEMS Optimisation Working Group.
+The Optimisation Working Group has formed an online Community to help disseminate best practice and encourage the adoption of optimisation methods and technology.
 You can discuss this presentation on the Optimisation Community Forum.
 For more information and to get involved go to the Optimisation Community webpage.

 |Date||5th November 2020|